CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 Before running the script, there are two characters we need to manually delete from our array, since there are no urls for them.
 They are 吓 and 𥄫.
 Delete the rows with these characters, or else the script will break when it reaches them (the urls will return a 404 error).

-Now run the script by navigating to the director containing the script (note that in this directory will be these hundreds of mp3 files, so you may want to run it in a folder without anything else) using `ruby script_2_crawling_cantolounge.rb`.
+Now run the script by navigating to the directory containing the script (note that in this directory will be these hundreds of mp3 files, so you may want to run it in an empty folder) using `ruby script_2_crawling_cantolounge.rb`.
 Once the script finishes running, you should have 1632 mp3 files (including the first file, which has the zeroth index).

 ### Step 4: combining the downloaded mp3s